If you follow the blog on Instagram you may have heard about my the personal challenge I set myself to upcycle two of my husband’s old dress shirts.

 I then improvised the other shapes.
 So for example using the outline of a little container I keep safety pins in to cut out the blue fabric for his tummy.

-I added the eyes (buttons), ears and nose (embroidery thread) before I put the fabric right sides together and sewed along the edges (leaving a gap to turn him inside out and stuff him (I used some stuffing from an old cushion I don’t like anymore).
+I added the eyes (buttons), ears and nose (embroidery thread) before I put the fabric right sides together and sewed a straight stitch along the edges (leaving a gap to turn him inside out and stuff him (I used some stuffing from an old cushion I don’t like anymore).
 Then I stitched up the opening by hand.

 I asked folk on Instagram and Facebook to name him for me.
 I got a number of great suggestions one of which was Eric – so that’s his new name: Eric the Bear.